kunalvarpe/kunalvarpe/README.md

-## Hi there 👋, my name is Kunal
+# Hi there 👋, My name is Kunal

-- I am Java, Sprign Developer, Passionate coder.
+- I am Developer, Passionate coder.
-- 👀 I’m interested in coding in Java.
-I love java.
+- 👀 I’m interested in coding in `Java`.
+In 💗 with `Java` and `Spring Framework`
-- 🌱 I’m currently learning Spring Cloud and Microservices.
+- 🌱 I’m currently learning `Spring Cloud` and `Microservices`.
-- 💞️ I’m looking to collaborate on anything related to Java, Spring.
+- 💞️ I’m looking to collaborate on anything related to `Java`, `Spring`.

 ## Language and Skills
 <p>